connorslagle/homes-like-this/README.md

 Scrapy is build on an asynchronous [Twisted](https://twistedmatrix.com/trac/) engine that controls web-page requests, webscrapers (spiders), and data post-processing.
 Additionally, custom 'middleware' can be added for further functionality.

 With scrapy in my tool belt, feeling confident, I tried to scrape Realtor.com - and was hit with a 403 - Unauthorized Request.
 I modified my code, tried again, and was redirected to their ['/robots.txt'](https://www.realtor.com/robots.txt) page.
-For those of you who are unaware of the 'robots.txt' rule of webscraping, as I was, here's a snippet from Realtor.com:
+For those of you who are unaware of the 'robots.txt' rule of web-scraping, as I was, here's a snippet from Realtor.com:

 <p align="center">
 <img src="images/robots.png" width='400'/>